 Warning: It will be difficult (but not impossible) to convince a new customer to provide a deposit if they have never done business with you.
 The risk will seem too high.

 Second, you have the option to reach out to a few factoring companies to evaluate their offers.
 Again, it is important to note that factoring companies will likely take a higher percentage of your receivables.
 As a newer company, they will perceive you to be a riskier bet.
 If you put yourself in their shoes, it’s easy to understand their situation.

 Successfully Negotiating for a Fair Rate

 The big one!
 The best way to be successful is to make sure no one is taking advantage of you.
 Negotiating a fair rate is key to your success.
 You’re providing a service and you want to receive a fair payment for the effort you’re putting into running the load.

 As a new carrier, you are at a disadvantage when negotiating with a broker or shipper because they know you need to start making a return on your investment.
 They’re aware that you have invested in the hardware (your truck, trailer, tires, etc) and the paperwork (your operating authority with USDOT, your insurance, etc.), so you appear to be at their mercy.

 That said, they aren’t the only one with leverage.
 They clearly need a service performed or else you wouldn’t be having a conversation in the first place.

 It’s important to have a sense of your costs up front so you can explain them clearly to a customer and ask for a reasonable profit margin.
 If the customer isn’t willing to meet your number, move on.
 Your priority should be in forming long-term relationships with your customers.
 Avoid one-offs.
 As the old saying goes: there are lots of fish in the sea.
 That’s the same with the number of loads available on load boards!
-If you don’t believe me, check out the FR8Star load board here.
+If you don’t believe us, create a free account and check out the FR8Star load board.

 We’d love to hear what you think about our list!
 What did we miss?
 Drop us a line and let us know.